Datasilk/Saber-ResetCache/README.md

 # Reset Cache
-A vendor plugin for the [Saber](https://github.com/Datasilk/Saber) CMS platform that allows webmasters to manually reset cache across all networked servers for html Views stored in memory.
+A vendor plugin for the [Saber](https://github.com/Datasilk/Saber) CMS platform that allows webmasters to manually reset the stored cache of objects across all networked servers.
+This could be useful if your website isn't loading correctly.